 In the summer of 2004, Shanelle was diagnosed with SLE Lupus.
 However, she decided that her health would not be something that would limit her success.
 Using that as her fuel, she decided that she would pursue her dreams and encourage others who have obstacles in their path to do the same.
 She states, "My battle with Lupus has been tedious, but God has a plan.
 That plan does not include giving up on life.
 I want to be a testimony to others that no matter what, faith and determination can accomplish any goal."

-Shanelle presently tours the US and abroad, stays active with her sorority (Alpha Kappa Alpha Sorority, Inc), facilitates creative writing workshops, is the Poet-In-Residence at Urban Word NYC, and promotes Lupus awareness and social justice.
-She recently released her follow-up to her amazing debut album, Start Something (winner of the 2008 Atlantic City Alternative Soul Best CD Award).
-This new album, Aim High, is set to propel Shanelle Gabriel to even greater heights in her career.
+Shanelle Gabriel presently tours the US and abroad, stays active with her sorority (Alpha Kappa Alpha Sorority, Inc), facilitates creative writing and professional development workshops, and is the Poet-In-Residence at Urban Word NYC (an organization dedicated to using the arts to promote literacy and social justice).
+She also is a resident artist in Lincoln Center's Meet the Artist Series for kids and works with several organizations to promote Lupus awareness.
+Since the release of her second album, Aim High, Shanelle has been named one of the Top 10 R&B/Soul Artists on Reverbnation.
+This follow-up to her amazing debut album, Start Something (winner of the 2008 Atlantic City Alternative Soul Best CD Award) is set to propel Shanelle Gabriel to even greater heights in her career.

 For information on events and booking please email her at firstname.lastname@example.org

 Shanelle is available for performances, workshops, lectures, and other speaking engagements.

 Spoken Word as a Ministry